CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - To untap a site the character doing so must be at that site.
  - A permanent-event played on a site affects only the copy of the site it is played on, unless otherwise specified.
 A permanent-event not played on a site affects all versions of affected sites.
- - Hero events cannot target or affect minion sites, and vice versa.
-News of the Shire is an exception.
+ - Hero events cannot target or affect minion sites, and vice versa. _News of the Shire is an exception_.

 #### Site Path
  - Certain cards refer to the site's site path.
 The site's site path is always the site path given on the site card, regardless of how the company got to that site.